ezgigm/Project_2/README.md

 **The Search of a New Model**
 Maybe we made things more complicated then it need to be by adding the features that we did, so we gave two models a try, Ridge and Lasso regression.
-Both Lasso and Ridge are simple regressions used as simplified models which assist in the prevetion of over-fitting your data aka doing way too much engineering.
+Both Lasso and Ridge are simple regressions used as simplified models which assist in the prevention of over-fitting your data aka doing way too much engineering.

 *Lasso*